 But like so many things, there's always another side to the story.
-Let's have a read of what one Financial Samurai reader wrote about how he was negatively affected by bad credit.
+Let's have a read of what one Financial Samurai reader wrote about how he was negatively affected by a bad credit score.

-Recently I was affected by my bad credit.
+Recently I was affected by bad credit.
 My credit took a downward turn during the last recession.
 I purchased a distressed house as an investment for roughly $100k.
-I spent another $100k fixing up the house.
+I spent another $100k fixing up and remodeling a house.
 The original rehab estimates were much less, around $60-70k.
 However, as we worked on the house, we found more issues that added to the price tag.

 The goal was to sell for $230k before the repair cost went up, but by the time it was ready to sell the market shifted for the worst.
 It was a calculated risk where I paid its price.
 Now, a house that we spent 200k on was worth less than our purchase price.
 And the value continued to diminish.
 So, I tried to rent the house out instead.

 I managed to find a renter, but I was coming up short about $700/month that I had to pay myself (I also had my own mortgage to worry about).
 And this was only the beginning of my problems.

 Someone stole the A/C unit one day of all things.
 That cost time and money.
 Then the roof started leaking.
 More costs.
 Then my renters moved out and I couldn’t find anyone else to move in.
 Now I was paying +$1700/month plus my own mortgage.

 Folks trashed the backyard.
 City sited me for trash violations.
 I had a lot more to worry about than just a bad credit score.

 Then the house next door flooded in the middle of winter.
 The overflow flooded my basement to knee-high levels.
 More money departing… and I got a sore ass from slipping on ice.